-“The world needs to see our actions more than they need to hear our words.”
+“The world needs to see our actions to share the gospel more than they need to hear our words.”

 Scripture also teaches that the way in which we speak matters.
-Our speech is to “always be gracious, seasoned with salt” (Colossians 4:6), and those who lead in the church “. . . must not be quarrelsome but kind to everyone . . .”
+Our speech is to “always be gracious, seasoned with salt” (Colossians 4:6).
+Those who lead in the church “. . . must not be quarrelsome but kind to everyone . . .”
 (1 Timothy 2:24–25).
 Any attempts to carry out the church’s mission apart from love are worthless (1 Corinthians 13).
-Clearly, then, God’s people cannot simply speak the truth while failing to live in a way that is consistent with that truth.
-At the same time, Scripture is also clear about the fact that our actions and deeds of love are not sufficient to carry out the church’s mission.

 Commanded to Speak

 When Jesus summarized the church’s mission, He indicated that words would be necessary.
 He commanded His disciples to “make disciples of all nations,” which involves “teaching them to observe all that I [Jesus] have commanded you” (Matthew 28:19–20).
-Discipleship isn’t limited to words, but it won’t happen without them either.
+Discipleship needs words.

 How then will they call on him in whom they have not believed?
 And how are they to believe in him of whom they have never heard?
 And how are they to hear without someone preaching?
 And how are they to preach unless they are sent?
 (Romans 10:14–15)